 I wish we all had time to stand in front of the barbecue and have parties on the deck (or by the pool if you’re so lucky) but man, sometimes we’re just busy and need to eat!
 That’s when this big batch of Honey Barbecue Pulled Chicken is a lifesaver.

-Make Honey Barbecue Pulled Chicken in the Instant Pot or the Slow Cooker (This is a meal prep recipe) and you’ll have a bounty of luscious shredded chicken on hand for all kinds of meals.
+Make a big batch of Honey Barbecue Pulled Chicken in the Instant Pot or the Slow Cooker (This is a meal prep recipe) and you’ll have a bounty of luscious shredded chicken on hand for all kinds of meals.
 Package some up and stash it in your freezer and you’ll have a leg up on dinner for any busy night.

 About Honey Barbecue Pulled Chicken:

-When I first made my Honey Barbecue Pulled Chicken I was really going for that sweet Southern barbecue chicken that uses Dr. Pepper or Coke.
+When I first made my Honey Barbecue Pulled Chicken I was really going for the flavors of that sweet Southern barbecue chicken that uses Dr. Pepper or Coke.
 What I found was that in the Slow Cooker or Instant Pot, both methods that cook with moisture, that sauce didn’t work; it couldn’t reduce properly.
 So I switched directions and came up with this Honey Barbecue Pulled Chicken.
-The flavor is dependent on the sauce, so use a Honey Barbecue Sauce or add a bit of honey to your favorite barbecue sauce.
+The flavor is dependent on the sauce, so use a Honey Barbecue Sauce or add honey to your favorite barbecue sauce.
 I love Sweet Baby Ray’s or Cookies, a local Iowa brand.
 Gotta five a shout-out to the little guy!!

 Ways I serve my Honey Barbecue Chicken: